Share this post

 Many say the hardest part of making clotted cream is the long wait.
 It’s not a fast process.
 The cream must be heated for 12 hours and then cooled for another 8 hours!
 Once the cream is cooled, the fat (or cream) is separated from the liquid and you end up with exactly what you are looking for, that beautiful creamy goodness called clotted cream.
 Not a difficult process, and mostly hands-off, but it will take time and patience to succeed.

-Amazon also carries clotted cream online — usually the same brand as Whole Foods — and it can be purchased in small 1 oz containers or larger 6 oz containers.
+Amazon also carries clotted cream online — usually the same brand as Whole Foods (Devon Cream Company) — and it can be purchased in small 1 oz containers or larger 6 oz containers.
 You might expect to pay around $7 or more for the 6 oz container, and of course less for the 1 oz containers.
 Prices vary depending on seller and quality.

 You will find that making clotted cream at home is far more satisfying, and economical in dollars, but the time, even though hands-off, may sway you to buy the prepared version.
+See our recipe below.

 If you have clotted cream, you’ve jumped over the highest hurdle.
 The rest is just fun and using your imagination.
 Traditionally, strawberry jam would be on the menu with scones and clotted cream.
 However, many choose other flavors of jam, even spicy versions.
 Fresh fruit preserves also make an excellent companion to clotted cream.